Lights and shadows¶

 - Color: Base color for emitted light.

 - Energy: Energy multiplier.
-This is useful for saturating lights or working with High dynamic range.
+This is useful for saturating lights or working with Light transport in game engines.

 - Indirect Energy: Secondary multiplier used with indirect light (light bounces).
 This works in baked light or GIProbe.